 Any traffic crash that results in the death of an involved party is recorded as a traffic fatality.
-Referring back to Florida's Integrated Report Exchange System (FIRES), the State recorded 3,239 fatalities in 2014, 3,727 in 2015, 3,959 in 2016, and 3,714 in 2017.
+The State recorded 3,239 fatalities in 2014, 3,727 in 2015, 3,959 in 2016, and 3,714 in 2017 (reported via the FIRES system).
+In 2018, according to the Signal Four Analytics system, Florida recorded 2,931 fatal traffic crashes.
 These numbers are the combined totals of pedestrian, bicycle and total motor vehicle related traffic fatalities, and account for about 1% of all recorded traffic crashes each year.
-Cape Coral recorded 12 fatalities in 2014, 14 in 2015, only 11 in 2016, and 17 in 2017.
-These numbers include pedestrian, bicycle, motor vehicle, and even Figure 4 medical issues, and were validated using the logs of our major crash investigators assigned to the Traffic Unit of the Special Operations Bureau.
-Any time a traffic crash appears to be severe enough that a fatality is possible, this unit responds and begins the very thorough process of a major crash investigation, which includes crash scene reconstruction, and follow-ups with medical personnel.
+Cape Coral recorded 14 fatalities in 2015, only 11 in 2016, and 17 in 2017, and only 10 during 2018.
+These numbers include pedestrian, bicycle, motor vehicle, and even medical issues, and were validated using the logs of our major crash investigators assigned to the Traffic Homicide Investigations Unit of the Special Operations Bureau.

+ny time a traffic crash appears to be severe enough that a life-threatening injury or a fatality is possible, this unit responds and begins the very thorough process of a major crash investigation, which includes: